 top of page

-About Cradle Catholic
+About The Cradle Catholic

 Traditionally, a 'cradle Catholic' refers to someone who was born and raised Catholic, but we're here to stretch the definition.
-The name comes from the idea of a humble faith, because in total humility we are more able to reflect our Father's love.
+Referring to the meager status into which Jesus Christ was born--a dingy and crowded stable, a dirty and unassuming cradle--the name comes from the idea of a humble faith, because in total humility we are more able to reflect our Father's love.
+When we imitate Him who slept soundly in that humble manger, when we make ourselves little, we make ourselves holy.
+We are cradle Catholics.

 Cradle Catholic came from an idea of how to bring your faith life into every part of your daily life (St. Josemaria, pray for us!), whether that be in the classroom, in the kitchen, in the car, or in the chapel.
 Christ's love knows no bounds, and your faith shouldn't, either.
+God resides in all things, even in those small things, so through our creations we hope to magnify God's greatness in your ordinary days.

 About the Artist